dorbivas/QueensGambit/readme.txt

 3) The board size is fully modular just need to change the BOARD_SIZE value in Util.h

-4) the void CreateListCell function was replaced with CreateListCellnotvoid  (*we need a new name*) that returns the new List Cell due to error issues.
+4) the void
+function was replaced with
+CreateListCellnotvoid  (*we need a new name*) that returns the new List Cell due to error issues.